Labour battalions (Turkey): Greeks in labour battalions

 In 1921, Turkish authorities made false birth certificates declaring Greek orphans to be older than they actually were.
 In this way, teenage boys were also conscripted into labour battalions.
+In 1922, Herbert Adams Gibbons relayed a report by the Near East Relief to the U.S. Secretary of State Charles Evans Hughes, which warned that the Greeks were in a condition "worse than slavery".
 Even Mark Lambert Bristol, who had a notably pro-Turkish bias, reported that the Greek men in labour battalions were "treated like animals."

+A few days after the Turkish capture of Smyrna and the beginning of the Burning of Smyrna, in 16 September 1922, Turkish commander Nureddin Pasha ordered that all Greek and Armenian men aged 18 to 45 be arrested and sent to labour battalions.
+This order was signed by Mustafa Kemal.
+Despite the age limits, males as young as 15 and as old as 60 were arrested.
+Greek and Armenian families were then given until 30 September to leave Turkey, with anyone missing that deadline being conscripted into labour battalions as well.
+Estimates of those deported after 16 September range from 120,000 to 270,000 and, of that number, only 320 eventually returned to Greece, and none of them were women or children.

 Two memoirs depict the experiences of Greeks in labour battalions.
 Elias Venezis, who survived the labour battalions, wrote about his experience in Number 31328: The Book of Slavery.
 American author Thea Halo, daughter of genocide survivor Sano Halo, wrote about her mother's experiences in the book Not Even My Name.
 Sano Halo, a Pontian Greek, recalled that her father and grandfather had been taken to the labour battalions when she was a young girl.
 Her father escaped and returned to the family, but her grandfather never came home.

 Depictions

 The Greek novelist Elias Venezis later described the situation in his work The Number 31328: The Book of Slavery (Το Νούμερο 31328).
 According to his account, of the 3000 "conscripted" into Venezis' labour brigade, only 23 survived.

 Leyla Neyzi has published a study of the diary of Yaşar Paker, a member of the Jewish community of early 20th century Angora/Ankara who was drafted to the Labour Battalions twice, first during the Greco-Turkish War (1919–1922) and then again during World War II, a war in which Turkey did not take part.
 Neyzi's paper on the basis of Paker's diary published by Jewish Social Studies presents an overall picture for the conditions in these battalions, which were composed entirely of non-Muslims.

 Dido Sotiriou in her anti-war novel Farewell Anatolia describes the harsh conditions of the labour battalions through the experiences of the protagonist.